priyansh19/Spark_In_Memory_Processing/Installing_Spark/README.md

 - Unzip and Extract your download into a local folder.

-- Set the Environmental variables and you are ready to go!
+- Set the Environment variables and you are ready to go!